 c.
 Provision of at least one set of Primary Flight Reference (PFR) data per operators station;

-d.
+i.
+Systems that operate the first pilot's instruments should be independent from other flight crew stations; d.
 Ensuring Head-Up Displays (HUD), Helmet Mounted Displays (HMD) and Head-Down Displays (HDD) are installed iaw the required standards.